ReyhaneNikoobayan/Ball-and-Beam-Control/README.md

 The control design should have these two qualities:

 1.Overshoot percentage less than 20%
-2.
-Settling time under 8 seconds
+2.Settling time under 8 seconds